coracle-social/how-to-nostr/book.md

 In reality, content isn't always human-readable.
 There are several event kinds that encode JSON or encrypted data into the content field.
 That pattern should be seen as an exception — this precedent was set early in the protocol when conventions for designing events weren't well established.
 Data should generally go in the tags array, and human-readable information should go in the content field.

 You might be wondering why tags is a list of lists, rather than an associative data structure.
-The advantage of lists of lists structure is 1. you can include the same key twice, and 2. tags preserve order.
+The advantage of a nested lists data structure is 1. you can include the same key twice, and 2. tags preserve order.
 You see similar data types with ordered dictionaries in Python, and URL query parameters.
 This allows for more flexible data modeling than simple dictionaries would provide.

 Tags are always an array of strings, not numbers or composite data structures.
 This keeps parsers simple (at the cost of sometimes doing dumb things like encoding numbers as strings or nesting JSON-encoded strings in JSON data structures).
 Usually there are at least two entries, conventionally (though not necessarily) being treated as key/value pairs.
 Some specifications  include four or more positional items in a tag, while other include only one.

 For example, the [NIP 70](https://github.com/nostr-protocol/nips/blob/master/70.md) protected tag `['-']` has no values.
-The presence of the tag merely indicates that the event that the protected tag is on should only be published to relays by its author.
+The presence of the tag merely indicates that relays should only accept such event if they're published directly by their author.

 Another example is the [NIP 18](https://github.com/nostr-protocol/nips/blob/master/18.md) `q` tag, which is used to reference a quoted event.
 This tag contains an event ID, a relay URL where the event might be found, and the pubkey of the event's author, for example: `["q", "<event id>", "wss://relay.example.com/", "<pubkey>"]`.